The 6 Découverte is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 More information here: https://claimticketing.assur-connect.com/conditions/download/245

-Piece of identity required for the withdrawal of the bib and individually.
+An identity card is required for the withdrawal of the bib (individually).

 Hiking poles are allowed